How to maximize your Alaska Airlines companion fare

 - Four MVP Gold guest upgrade codes are issued each year to MVP Gold and 75K members, who may use them for themselves or share with a friend.
 Eligible fares include Y, S, B, M, H, Q, L, V, and K.

 Consider that the difference between the cheapest fare and an upgradeable fare may be a small amount — it could be $10 or $100 or perhaps more.
 But you only need to pay that amount for the primary traveler.
-The companion still pays just $99 plus tax.
+The companion still pays just $99 plus taxes and fees.
 Because the companion is booked into the same fare, both can benefit from an instant upgrade.
 (The companion still needs to redeem miles, redeem a guest upgrade, or have elite status.)

 Now you know all the best tips to maximize the value of your annual companion fare.
-Learn more about the Alaska Airlines Visa Signature card here.
+Learn more about the Alaska Airlines Visa Signature® card here.

 This credit card program is issued and administered by Bank of America, N.A.
 Visa and Visa Signature are registered trademarks of Visa International Service Association and are used by the issuer pursuant to license from Visa U.S.A.
 Inc.